How to reduce workers compensation claims? Updated February 2021

 If you are an employer who has employees on his payroll, then your business will always be like an orchard in the shadow of that tree.
 If you want to make sure that the apples don’t fall in your orchard, then the best practice is to get rid of the apple tree.

 And getting rid of the root makes sure that there are no more trees.
 The takeaway here is that the best way to get rid of a problem is to address the root cause.
-And the work environment’s lack of safety is the root cause for Workers’ Compensation Claims.
+And the work environment’s lack of safety is the root cause of Workers’ Compensation Claims.

 2. HAVING A WORKPLACE SAFETY PROGRAM

-As inferred before, although most accidents can occur due to lack of safety in the work environment, it is also equally likely that a worker got injured due to his own inexperience, lack of skill, or ignorance.
+As inferred before, although most accidents can occur due to a lack of safety in the work environment, it is also equally likely that a worker got injured due to his inexperience, lack of skill, or ignorance.

 Therefore, having a workspace safety program can effectively resolve this issue and can prevent any accidents from happening because of a blunder at the workers’ end.